Frank Vroegop

 Frank Vroegop is a Dutch multimedia artist, filmmaker, music composer & producer and contemporary artist born on 19 June 1960 in Terneuzen, Zeeland in the Netherlands.
-Frank Vroegop is also producing music, video & art under the pseudonym Vavox.
+Frank Vroegop is also producing music and video-art under the pseudonyms EUROPIUM and VAVOX and producing paintings under the name VROEGOP/SEQUENCES.

 Early life

 Vroegop left the Netherlands for France when he was 12.
 After high-school at the Lyceum International in Paris, he started studying architecture at the Beaux Arts in Paris.
 During his studies, he worked as an educator with children (recreation centre & handicapped centre).
 He gave up his studies and began creating videos with home computers (Amiga, Apple), Super 8 cameras, and making animated films and experimental music videos to illustrate his own musical creations.

 In 1984, Vroegop studied contemporary music at the IRCAM / Paris.